nidhaloff/igel/docs/README.rst

     $ docker run -it --rm -v $(pwd):/data nidhaloff/igel fit -yml 'your_file.yaml' -dp 'your_dataset.csv'

-- Alternatively, you can create your own image locally if you want:
+- Alternatively, you can create your own image locally:

-You can run igel inside of docker by first building the image:
+First build the image:

 .. code-block:: console

     $ docker build -t igel .

-And then running it and attaching your current directory (does not need to be the igel directory) as /data (the workdir) inside of the container:
+And then running it and attach your current directory (does not need to be the *igel* directory) as ``/data`` (the workdir) inside of the container:

 .. code-block:: console